March 18, 2022 By Debbie Schwartz

 College costs can develop into the nightmare that gives you insomnia, and you’re not alone.
 But there are ways to control costs if you think strategically by making a plan with your student starting with the college admissions process and all the way through to graduation.

 An obvious way to save money and invest in your child’s educational future simultaneously is to have them stay at home and commute to a nearby community college or university for a couple of years.

 Students can take required general education classes while acclimating to college life.
 Many states offer very low tuition to attend community colleges.
 They often have guaranteed admission agreements that detail specific four-year universities that promise admission to students earning an associate’s degree.
 Many also give easy credit transfers.

 By making this decision, you won’t have to pay for room and board, dorm decor expenses, meal plans and travel expenses.
 While tuition is steadily increasing at most universities, room and board is too – sometimes more than tuition.

 A community college also gives your student time to pick a major if they’re wavering about areas of study.

-Additionally, studies show that an associate’s degree often leads to certain jobs that pay more than $50,000 a year without requiring a four-year degree.
+Additionally, studies show that an associate’s degree can lead to certain jobs that pay more than $50,000 a year without requiring a four-year degree.
 Often, the old adage is true: Not every student is a candidate for a four-year college experience.
 When considering the bottom line, also think seriously about the needs of your student.
 A four-year college may sound dreamy, but the outcome may be far from perfect.